HongZH2/RGBD-SemiProVO/README.md

 ＂AICP_Estimation = true;＂

-Finally, feel free to contact me if you have any questions.
+Finally, feel free to contact me if you have any question.

 Email: mclarry@sjtu.edu.cn